AlynxZhou/hexo-theme-aria/README.md

 # Usage:

 Note: Using a static website generator needs some basic knowledge, if you know nothing, Hexo and ARIA are not your best choice.
-Please be sure you know Hexo, YAML, Markdown and Web before continuing.
+Please be sure you know Hexo, YAML, git, Markdown and Web before continuing.

 1. Change to your Hexo website dir and install plugins: